Move Your Body

 Move & Learn Together: Movement for Healthy Bodies

-Put on your sneakers and invite the kids you care for to move and learn with you by moving and shaking for healthy bodies and minds!
+Put on your sneakers and invite the children you care for to learn with you by moving and shaking for healthy bodies and minds!

 Use yoga to get kids stretching and moving!